Deci-AI/super-gradients/documentation/source/Segmentation.md

 - SG includes implementations of
 [many different architectures](https://github.com/Deci-AI/super-gradients#implemented-model-architectures).
 - Most of these architectures have [pretrained checkpoints](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/training/Computer_Vision_Models_Pretrained_Checkpoints.md) so feel free to experiment!
+- You can use any torch.nn.module model with SuperGradients!

 ### Setup training parameters